-- I. It is the policy of health plans affiliated with Centene Corporation[®] that replacement of a cochlear implant(s) and/or its external components (external speech processor, controller, etc.) is considered medically necessary when any one of the following is present: - A. The existing device(s) is no longer functional and cannot be repaired; - B. A change in the member/enrollee's condition makes the existing unit(s) inadequate for the hearing-related activities of daily living and improvement is expected with a replacement unit(s); - C. The existing component has reached the limit of its reasonable useful life.
-The reasonable useful life of a sound processor is not less than five years. - II.
+- I. It is the policy of health plans affiliated with Centene Corporation® that replacement of a cochlear implant(s) and/or its external components (external speech processor, controller, etc.) is considered medically necessary when any one of the following is present: - A. The existing device(s) is no longer functional and cannot be repaired; - B. A change in the member/enrollee's condition makes the existing unit(s) inadequate for the hearing-related activities of daily living and improvement is expected with a replacement unit(s); - C. A sound processor replacement if the current processor is at least five years old. - II.
 It is the policy of health plans affiliated with Centene Corporation that replacement or upgrade of an existing, properly functioning cochlear implant and/or its external components (external speech processor, controller, etc.) is considered not medically necessary when requested only for convenience or to simply upgrade to a newer technology.